The page has been translated by Gen AI.

 .\windows_exporter.exe --collectors.enabled="memory,logical_disk"

-Windows Exporter does not need you to disable unused collectors; using --collector.enabled will collect only the collectors specified in the option.
+Even without disabling unused collectors, using –collector.enabled will collect only the collectors specified in that option.

 Color mode